Department of International Relations, Sakarya University

 The Department of International Relations at Sakarya University, located at the Esentepe campus, Serdivan, Sakarya, provides undergraduate and graduate education about international politics.
 As a department within Faculty of Political Sciences, it has an integrated curriculum with other departments of this faculty such as public administration, and economics.
 Established in 1997, the department of international relations has more than 4.000 alumni including business leaders, journalists, diplomats, district governors, and academics.
-The department has 14 full-time faculty and 11 research assistants.
+The department has 14 full-time faculty and 6 research assistants.

 History

 The Department of International Relations established in 1996 under the Faculty of Economics and Administrative Sciences.
 It admitted its first students during the academic year of 1997-1998.
-In 2007, the department inaugurated its PhD program.
+That year, the department accepted a total of 45 students and was ranked second to last among the 17 state universities admitting students to international relations programs.
+The department launched its master's program in 2000 and inaugurated its PhD program in 2007.
 At the same year, the department started to send its students to Europe and receive students from European universities as part of Erasmus Programme.
 The Department of International Relations has continued to evolve, adding online graduate programs such as International Relations and European Union and Middle Eastern Studies in 2012.
 When the Faculty of Political Science was established in 2015, the department moved to this new faculty.

+The department also witnessed the rise of an influential student union, Blue Planet (Mavi Gezegen), established in 2000.
+Its core members launched the student-run journal Hariciye Kalemi (literally Foreign Affairs Pen, but in Ottoman usage meaning Foreign Affairs Office) between 2001 and 2006, with future scholars Nebi Miş and Murat Yeşiltaş serving as editors during their undergraduate years.
+The journal featured a wide range of content, including opinion pieces by invited academics such as Davut Dursun and Alaeddin Yalçınkaya, interviews with prominent figures from various institutions, and critical book reviews.

+According to a study, the department is ranked among the top 25 international relations departments in Turkey based on academic research and recognition.
+Together with its sister institution, the Middle East Institute, at the same university, the department focuses its research primarily on the Middle East.
+Notable former faculty members include Burhanettin Duran, Murat Yeşiltaş, and Emin Gürses.